Wings London – Hanwell, LondonAdvertisement Advertisement

 These stalagmite-presented chicken wraps had the meat generously coated in a glistening sauce called Franks Hot (essentially hot Buffalo sauce), and wrapped in freshly made thin bread.

 And they certainly didn’t disappoint.
-While the chicken was just the right thickness – soft and succulent, and with a crispy exterior – the sauce delivered a delicious smokey-sweetness, which was followed close behind by some serious heat, all of which had us wanting more.
+While the chicken was just the right thickness – soft and succulent, and with a crispy exterior – the sauce delivered a delicious smoky-sweetness, which was followed close behind by some serious heat, all of which had us wanting more.

 These fried Chicken Strips were amply covered in a standard Thai Sweet Chilli sauce which, while “instantly hitting the senses” of one Lion “before quickly dissipating”, was shiny, and more a glaze than a sauce.

-As for the strips themselves, then these were thin, a touch dry, and could have done with the sauce being cooked along with them so as to impart some smokey-sweetness, rather than merely being smeared over after the fact.
+As for the strips themselves, then these were thin, a touch dry, and could have done with the sauce being cooked along with them so as to impart some smoky-sweetness, rather than merely being smeared over after the fact.

 This time covered in the Franks Hot sauce, these fried Chicken Strips were far better, and proof that wings or strips allowed to absorb any given sauce or marinade work far better than just being applied post-cooking.